external facebook instagramlinkedin pinterest playsearch twitteryoutube

 The water in the pool is filtered through a gravel substrate which surrounds the pool’s perimeter.
 Plants in the substrate take up any dirt and keep the water pretty much clear.
 The beautiful pool has a small fountain and also attracts wildlife such as gray tree frogs, dragonflies and other pollinators.

-A fountain mounted on the side of a pool pours water into the pool, surrounded by plants
+A fountain mounted on the side of a pool pours water, surrounded by plants

 The pool is filtered through a gravel substrate that lines the perimeter

-Several children playing in a small outdoor yard pool while a woman holding a baby sits with her feet in the pool
+Several children playing in a small outdoor pool in a backyard while a woman holding a baby sits with her feet in the pool

 The entire family enjoys the natural pool